sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-ie-clientnetworkprotocolimplementation.md

 # microsoft-windows-ie-clientnetworkprotocolimplementation-

-The microsoft-windows-ie-clientnetworkprotocolimplementation- component contains Microsoft® Internet Explorer® network policy settings.
+The microsoft-windows-ie-clientnetworkprotocolimplementation- component contains Microsoft Internet Explorer network policy settings.

 ## In This Section